 When I created my personal dictionaries, I needed them to be easy to start with every year.
 The start of a new school year is busy enough without spending hours assembling books for each student.

-I created these in a way that allows me to print the entire book on just seven double-sided sheets of paper.
+I created these to allow me to print the entire book on just seven double-sided sheets of paper.
 When I print them and collate the pages as I go, it takes me just moments to separate each stack, fold, and staple.

-If you're ready to start with student dictionaries in your classroom, check out this ready-to-go bundle with my lower- and upper-level books.
-While they are also available separately, having both levels will allow you to differentiate to better meet the needs of your students.
+If you’re ready to start using student dictionaries in your classroom, check out this ready-to-go bundle with my lower—and upper-level books.
+While they are also available separately, having both levels will allow you to differentiate to better meet your students’ needs.

 Click the image below to grab yours!